-Complete with live keyboards and two male vocalists, this tribute act will perform an authentic set of ska classics hits from the last 40 years.
-Madness, Bad Manners, The Specials, The Selecter, Desmond Decker.
+2 Much 2 Young Ska tribute band from the West Midlands is an energetic two or three piece with years of experience playing to live crowds.
+Complete with live keyboards and two male vocalists they will perform an authentic set of ska classics hits from the last 40 years including Madness, Bad Manners, The Specials, The Selecter, Desmond Decker.

 They are ideal for a wide selection of occasions and events.
 A few new ideas will soon have the party in full swing with a ska tribute show guaranteed to fill the dance-floor.
 1 x 60 minute set or 2 x 45 minute sets with a break and fill in the gaps with CDs if needed.

 Ska (/skɑː/; Jamaican: [skjæ]) is a music genre that originated in Jamaica in the late 1950s and was the precursor to rocksteady and reggae.
 It combined elements of Caribbean mento and calypso with American jazz and rhythm and blues.

 2 Much 2 Young 2 Tone Ska Revival

 Ska is characterised by a walking bass line accented with rhythms on the off beat.
 It was developed in Jamaica in the 1960s when Stranger Cole, Prince Buster, Clement “Coxsone” Dodd and Duke Reid formed sound systems to play American rhythm and blues and then began recording their own songs.
 In the early 1960s, ska was the dominant music genre of Jamaica and was popular with British mods and with many skinheads.